simple-sifu/playerSite/README.md

 - A document in which you describe the following:
   - [x] What assumptions you made, and how those assumptions might affect the project.

-   > 1. After noticing that facilities code was **not unique** contrary to my initial guess, I made the
-   > assumption that the csv contains not only initial records but updates that occurred later down the file.
    > I begrudgingly created records using update_or_create option.
 I also added warning prompt for user that they were reloading on top of existing data, since a reload would wipe out any manual updates.

    > 2. Versioned the url **api/v1/facilties** for possible future version changes.